TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/bundles/classic.md

 ## Configuring Plugin Bundles in the Tyk Classic API Definition

-The configuration for an API to fetch the download of a plugin bundle from a remote server is encapsulated within the *custom_middleware_bundle* field of the Tyk Classic API Definition.
+The configuration for an API to fetch and download a plugin bundle from a remote server is encapsulated within the `custom_middleware_bundle` field of the Tyk Classic API Definition.
 An illustrative example is listed below:

 ```json {hl_lines=["33"], linenos=true, linenostart=1}
 {